FindMySchool LogoFindMySchool

 A small, rural primary where expectations are high and relationships are close.
 White Waltham CofE Academy sits on a busy road through the village; official reports highlight a well-established routine at drop-off, with staff actively supporting pupils’ safety and a calm start to the day.

-Performance data places the school well above England averages at the end of key stage 2, with particularly strong scaled scores in reading and grammar, punctuation and spelling.
-In FindMySchool’s primary outcomes ranking, it sits well above the England average (top 10%).
+Performance data places the school securely in the stronger part of the primary table at the end of key stage 2, with particularly strong scaled scores in reading and grammar, punctuation and spelling.
+In FindMySchool's primary rankings, it sits 2,386th out of 14,978 schools in England for overall performance and 6th in Maidenhead.
 This is a Church of England school within the Diocese of Oxford, and the Christian vision is not decorative; it shapes worship, pastoral priorities, and the language pupils use about community, responsibility, and service.

 White Waltham is the sort of primary where “everyone knows everyone” can be a genuine operational advantage, not a cliché.
 The school roll is just under capacity (210 places) and recent published figures show around 193 pupils, which helps explain the strong emphasis on belonging, responsibility, and leadership roles for younger pupils as well as older ones.